jendevelops/bootcamp-portfolio/README.md

 ## Support and contact details

-_If you have any suggestions, comments, or concerns you can email me at jennifer.batara.dev@gmail.com._
+_If you have any suggestions, comments, or concerns, you can report them in the [issues section of this github repo](https://github.com/jendevelops/portfolio/issues)_

 ## Technologies Used